 Always wear plenty of layers in the fall.
 It gets hot in the sun and going uphill, but any time you’re in the shade it was still quite cool.
 Golden Gate Canyon is also at significantly higher elevation than Denver, so make sure to check the weather at the park before you go.
 It’s typically 15 degrees cooler at Panorama Point than in Denver.

 The day we hiked, it was unseasonably warm.
 I wore a t-shirt and fleece with leggings and a baseball hat.
 I got hot a few times, but for the most part kept my fleece on.
 You could wear grippy sneakers or hiking boots, it’s up to you.
 I opted for trail runners and was totally fine.

 I also brought hiking poles which was a huge help for the rocky spots and those two big hills!

 Speaking of those hills, make sure to bring some water and snacks.
 There isn’t anything immediately available at the trailhead, and you’re going to at least get thirsty.
 There is a convenience store along Highway 119 and snacks at the visitors center if you run out or need more.

 Is it crowded?

-Anywhere with leaves will be crowded.
+Anywhere with aspens will be crowded in late September.
 But yes.
 It’s crowded.
 Parking is rough, there was a line to get into the park, and we hit a lot of traffic on the drive in too.
-If you want to avoid the crowds as much as possible, I’d recommend arriving shortly after sunrise.
+If you want to avoid the crowds as much as possible, I’d recommend arriving shortly after sunrise or try a weekday.